The one-station bike repositioning problem: Abstract

 \section{Abstract}

 In bike sharing systems the quality of the service to the users strongly depends on the strategy adopted to reposition the bikes.
 The bike repositioning problem is in general very complex as it involves different interrelated decisions: the routing of the repositioning vehicles, the scheduling of their visits to the stations, the number of bikes to load or unload for each station and for each vehicle that visits the station.
-In this paper we study the problem of optimally loading or unloading vehicles that visit the same station at given time instants of a discrete time horizon.
-The goal is to minimize the lost demand of a bike or of a free stand.
-The problem can be seen as a component of a solution approach to a more general repositioning problem.
-We model the problem as a mixed integer linear programming problem whose linear relaxation is shown to always have an integer solution.
-We then present an optimal algorithm that runs in linear time in the size of the time horizon.
+In this paper we study the problem of optimally loading/unloading vehicles that visit the same station at given time instants of a finite time horizon.
+The goal is to minimize the total lost demand of bikes and free stands in the station.
+We model the problem as a mixed integer linear programming problem and present an optimal algorithm that runs in linear time in the size of the time horizon.

 {\bf Keywords:} {Bike Repositioning Problem; One station; Linear complexity; Optimal algorithm}